woodsxwu/KillDoctorLuckyGame/README.md

 #####How to run JAR file:
 1. Download and unzip the project.<br>
 2. Go to killDoctorLucky/res and open a terminal in the folder<br>
-3. Type in following command "java -jar kill_doctor_lucky.jar my_mansion.txt 10", you can replace the number with the max turn number you want.<br>
+3. Type in following command "java -jar kill_doctor_lucky.jar fewerRoomsEasyTest.txt 100", you can replace the number with the max turn number you want.<br>
 4. Now you can interact with the program, type "help" for instructions.<br>

 #####How to use JAR file: